iw4p/telegram-cloud/README.md

 You can also:
   - Use it for multiple accounts, download from one Telegram account and upload that on another account, there is no difficulty
   - download files with file_id
+  - Send regular and silent messages to any user, channel or chat

 ### Hmm what is this?